 7. I don’t think it was ever mentioned what time Lindsay texted Jason back, “Okay.
 I’ll see you in a bit.
 I gotta go.
 The Mexicans are here”.

-[There was no time mentioned because Lindsay never texted Jason back in regards to when the Mexicans arrived.
-That was mentioned in a phone call between Jason and Lindsay. (refer back to Dateline) I am sure the A.C.F. will fabricate a time stamp and claim Lindsay sent Jason a text back at a specific time. ]
+[There was no time mentioned because Lindsay never texted Jason back in regards to “the Mexicans”.
+That was likely mentioned in a PHONE call between Jason and Lindsay. (refer back to Dateline) In one of the SP media releases, they said just before meeting the suspects Lindsay placed a PHONE CALL to Jason. ]

 8. On June 30, 2010, the Victoria Times Colonist reported, They also looked at Buziak’s text messages, and found that she responded to text messages during the showing until sometime between 5:42 and 5:44 p.m., indicating the attack occurred then.